dongle-the-gadget/Improve-The-Microsoft-Store/readme.md

 # What counts as misleading?
 - third party app that presents itself as the official client or service
 - presents itself as free but requires the user to pay to access the features once downloaded
-- fork of an oss project that doesn't add any value over the original and charges unsuspecting users
+- fork of an OSS project that doesn't add any value over the original and charges unsuspecting users

 # Contributing to this list
 Contributions are welcome.
 Please note that the list is sorted by reason so please try to stick with this pattern when adding a new app.